-A principal underlying assumption of Connection Diversity is wireless diversity: the availability of multiple wireless technologies with different characteristics in each information device.
-All applications are TCP/IP based to achieve link layer independence, and we want to enable all existing popular applications without modifying them.
+A principal underlying assumption of Connection Diversity is wireless diversity : the availability of multiple wireless technologies with different characteristics in each information device.
+All applications are TCP/IP based to achieve link layer independence, and we want to enable existing popular network applications unmodified.